e200/SliderPlex/readme.md

 ## License

-The SLiderPlex is licensed under the MIT license.
+The SliderPlex is licensed under the MIT license.
 See [License](https://github.com/) file for more information.